gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 The existing mechanism for automatic agent updates does not provide a hands-off experience for all Teleport users.

 1. The use of system package management leads to interactions with `apt upgrade`, `yum upgrade`, etc. that can result in unintentional upgrades.
-2. The use of system package management requires complex logic for each target distribution.
+2. The use of system package management requires logic that varies significantly by target distribution.
 3. The installation mechanism requires 4-5 commands, includes manually installing multiple packages, and varies depending on your version and edition of Teleport.
 4. The use of bash to implement the updater makes changes difficult and prone to error.
 5. The existing auto-updater has limited automated testing.
 6. The use of GPG keys in system package managers has key management implications that we would prefer to solve with TUF in the future.
 7. The desired agent version cannot be set via Teleport's operator-targeted CLI (tctl).
-8. The rollout plan for the new agent version is not fully-configurable using tctl.
+8. The rollout plan for new agent versions is not fully-configurable using tctl.
 9. Agent installation logic is spread between the auto-updater script, install script, auto-discovery script, and documentation.
 10. Teleport contains logic that is specific to Teleport Cloud upgrade workflows.
 11. The existing auto-updater is not self-updating.